Versal/vs-sticky-headers/README.md

 ## Usage

 * Create an HTML element containing all the sticky headers.
 This will be the "header container".
 This should not be the scrolling DOM container; the header container should move together with the headers while scrolling.

-Sticky headers will be stuck relative to the viewport.
+* Sticky headers will be stuck relative to the viewport (normally, this will be the `body` element).
+The viewport should have a _zero top margin_.
+A nonzero top margin will show at the top of the viewport, preventing the sticky header from occupying the top position.

 * All sticky headers should be HTML elements _without vertical margins_ and should have solid color background, the same as the background of the surrounding area.